marcelo-fm/arctracker/README.md

 scripts.
 It can be also used within a pipeline, by reading the command of a tool passed in the pipeline, when executed without arguments.

-## Requirements
+## Optional Requirements

-The application has [ripgrep](https://github.com/BurntSushi/ripgrep) as requirement for the recursive search in the directory and in Stdin, and [jq](https://github.com/jqlang/jq) for the formatting of ripgrep's result.
+The application no required dependencies, but it some optional dependencies such as [ripgrep](https://github.com/BurntSushi/ripgrep) for the recursive search in the directory and in Stdin, and [jq](https://github.com/jqlang/jq) for the formatting of ripgrep's result.

 Below are the installations steps for each tool: